Abir-Tx/StudyFolderOrganizer/README.md

 - x86 architecture cpu
 - The executing user should have rw (Read, Write) permission for the drive which he/she wants to create folder

-## Troubleshooting
-* > Some functionalities of the tool is not working/giving message like 'Directory Not Found'

-    The app needs **Admisitative** permission to properly display all the functionality.
-If you get this kind of error try running the app as **Administrator**.
-In general, the app gets this permission when installing.

 ## Download Instructions
 * Go to the **Release** section of this repo and select the version of your choice.
 * Then just download the **StudyFolderOrgranizer_v1.0.exe** (The Version you like) on your Windows machine and run it.